 Our students are required to follow certain security precautions designed to minimize potentially dangerous situations.
 Every individual is registered with the US embassy.
 On LEAD programs, students are required to stay in groups of 2 or 3 and sign out whenever they are leaving our accommodation.
-On GO and DIRECT programs, we recommend that students explore the city in groups for added safety.
+On GO, DIRECT and PRO programs, we recommend that students explore the city in groups for added safety.

 Our domestic and international teams are constantly monitoring current events and the US State Department’s travel advisory.
 LeadAbroad is accessible 24 hours a day via email (info@LeadAbroad.com) and phone (404.720.5657).

 We are prepared in the case of an emergency with a detailed action plan.
 We understand who to contact in any situation, and each student will receive an emergency information card to keep with them at all times.

 Clear, open communication is a key component of our philosophy.
 We will also be appropriately transparent and forthcoming regarding any issue, whether we are communicating with students, parents, faculty or insurance providers.